osmarks/website/blog/other-stuff.md

 ### Message in a Bottle

 [Message in a Bottle](https://www.fimfiction.net/story/368986/message-in-a-bottle) has a human von Neumman probe make first contract with...
-Equesteria.
+Equestria.
 This may sound like a strange choice, but it works very well.

 ### Mistborn